Yair Rodriguez Net Worth, Career Earnings & Endorsement Deals

 Ever since Yair Rodriguez signed for the UFC, he has gradually earned more money as his career has progressed.
 For his first UFC fight against Leonardo Morales, Rodriguez was paid around $17,500.

-Compare Rodriguez’s UFC debut purse to his last fight.
+Compare Rodriguez’s UFC debut purse to his last few fights.
 For his Interim UFC Featherweight Title clash with Josh Emmett at UFC 284, ‘El Pantera’ reportedly pocketed $270,000.
 This emphasizes just how big of a star the Mexican has become in recent years in the UFC.

+The Mexican’s largest career purse of course came last time out as he challenged Alexander Volkanovski for the UFC Featherweight Title at UFC 290.
+‘El Pantera’ reportedly pocketed a guaranteed $532,000 for his bout with Volkanovski, despite losing the contest.
+He could earn another $500,000+ depending on what his share of the PPV was too (source: totalsportal.com).

 Several other high caliber fights of Rodriguez’s career have earned him a fortune too in recent years.
 For example, Rodriguez’s fight with The Korean Zombie at UFC Fight Night earned him in excess of $225,000.
 His rematch with Jeremy Stephens also paid him almost $200,000.
 He also reportedly earned $211,000 two fights ago against Brian Ortega.